OpenDSA/OpenDSA/RST/source/Development/Summations.rst

 a recursive expression because the total time for the recursive algorithm includes the time to run the recursive call(s).
-A :dfn:`recurrence relation` defines a function by means of an expression that includes one or more (smaller) instances of itself.
+A :term:`recurrence relation` defines a function by means of an expression that includes one or more (smaller) instances of itself.
 A classic example is the recursive definition for the factorial function: